Summer Reading

 Meekins Book Club

 The Meekins Book Club is a monthly program.
 We generally read compelling, critically acclaimed, recently published books.
-Our current read is All the Beauty in the World by Patrick Bringley.
+Our current read is James by Percival Everett.

 Copies of our current book are available at Meekins.